-It is also worth mentioning that since 2008 we have adopted an annual single Performance Appraisal and Development Review process for all Group employees, in order to ensure that the evaluation process is and will remain transparent.
+It is also worth mentioning that since 2008 we have adopted an annual Single Performance Appraisal Development Review for all Group employees, in order to ensure that the evaluation process is and will remain transparent.

-[GRI 404-3]: The performance Appraisal and Development Review, which includes both the assessment of the agreed measurable objectives and the employees' skills and behavior, is conducted once a year for all employees in all of the Group companies.
+[GRI 404-3]: The performance Appraisal and Development Review, which includes both the assessment of the agreed measurable objectives and the employees' skills and behavior, is conducted once a year for all Group employees.